msmbuilder/msmbuilder2022/README.md

 $ conda install -c conda-forge testmsm
 ```

-Now, the intallation package name is called testmsm
+Now, the intallation package name is called testmsm.

 In the future, msmbuilder2022 conda-forge package will be available.

 MSMBuilder